ivnmaksimovic/sandbox-kitesurfing/src/content/school.md

 You`re looking for individual courses or package deals?
 Just click our packages or send us a request.

-The kiteschool provides you with the latest gear of F-One and BEST.
+The kiteschool provides you with the latest gear of
+<a href="http://en.f-onekites.com/#/Fone-Products/_Kites.htm" target="_blank" title="F-One kites website">F-One</a>.

 Our instructors speak English, German, Dutch (Netherlands), Russian, Polish, Ukrain, Serbian.